 Using our most common itinerary for Ladakh, which is quite balanced and helps acclimatize better, lots of veterans make memorable trips to Ladakh every year.

 If you are suffering from any pre-existing illness, then you can also refer to this link describing the altitude with pre-existing health conditions.

 9. Myth: Ladakh is very very cold, I cannot travel in that cold

-Ladakh is synonym for cold for many of us out here living in plains.
+Ladakh is a synonym for cold for many of us out here living in plains.

 10. Myth: Ladakh is very very high, I will fall sick and may die

-Fact: Well, yes, Ladakh is a high altitude desert but if you follow the principles/tips of acclimatisation and go prepared with woollens, at any given day you will make an unforgettable trip to Ladakh.
+Fact: Well, yes, Ladakh is a high altitude desert but if you follow the principles/tips of acclimatization and go prepared with woolens, on any given day you will make an unforgettable trip to Ladakh.